openshift/enhancements/enhancements/cluster-logging/flow-control-api.md

 * The cost and volume of logging can be predicted more accurately in advance.
 * Noisy containers cannot produce unbounded log traffic and unfairly drown out other containers.
-* Log streams that are not needed can be ignored, reducing the load on the logging infrastructure.
+* Setting an input rate limit to 0 will ignore (not collect) those logs, which reduces the load on the logging infrastructure.
 * High-value logs can be preferred over low-value logs by assigning higher rate limits.

 ### Goals

-Control log rates and overflow policy at *two* points in the log forwarder:
+Control log rates at *two* points in the log forwarder:

 * Output: controlling the flow rate *per destination* to selected outputs.
   * Limit the rate of outbound logs to match output network and storage capacity.